-Often, tiers in loyalty programmes are aligned to perks of passengers booked into premium classes.
+Often, tiers in loyalty programmes are aligned to the perks of passengers booked into premium classes.
 For example, a flyer with Silver status with British Airways usually gets access to business class check-in, business class lounges and priority boarding with other business class passengers.
-Meanwhile, BA flyers with Gold status usually get access to first class check-in desks, first class lounges and board the aircraft first.
+Meanwhile, BA flyers with Gold status usually get access to first-class check-in desks, first-class lounges and board the aircraft first.

 Qualifying for the latter requires hitting 5,000 Tier Points a year, which requires a lot of travelling.
 BA’s status levels are explained here.